 Located only 60 miles north of New York City, Beacon is a mere geographical stone’s throw from the Big Apple, and Beacon NY is certainly worth a visit!
 It’s located right on the Hudson River too – so you can guarantee yourself some scenic views and lovely outlooks.

-In terms of getting to Beacon NY, you’re main three options are;
+In terms of getting to Beacon NY, your main three options are;

-Fly in: The closest airport is the ‘New York Stewart International Airport’ and it’s just across the river from Beacon NY – about a 20 minute drive from the city center.
+Fly in to Beacon, New York: The closest airport is the ‘New York Stewart International Airport’ and it’s just across the river from Beacon NY – about a 20 minute drive from the city center.
 If you’re coming in from out of state, this would be a great option.

-Train travel: The Beacon station is a commuter rail stop on the Metro-North Railroad‘s Hudson Line, serving Beacon, New York.
+Train travel to Beacon, New York: The Beacon station is a commuter rail stop on the Metro-North Railroad‘s Hudson Line, serving Beacon, New York.
 Trains leave for New York City every hour during off peak hours, and about every 15–25 minutes during rush hour.
 It takes about 2 hours.

-Once you decided how you’re getting here – it’s time to figure out what to do and how to spend your time in Beacon NY!
+Once you decided how you’re getting to Beacon, New York – it’s time to figure out what to do and how to spend your time in Beacon NY!